 2. Busting the myth of our goodness

-The second reason why mindfulness is so hard is our belief in our own inherent goodness.
+The second reason why mindfulness is so hard has to do with our belief in our own inherent goodness.
 I have learned that mindfulness requires shifting my attention from the outer world to my inner world.
 It means looking within, noticing my thoughts, actions and reactions.
 When I am mindful, the light of awareness puts the spotlight on those aspects of mine that I don’t want to accept and don’t want anyone else to see—not even myself.
 Little surprise then, that I find mindfulness difficult.
 It busts the myth of my ‘goodness’.
 Being mindful means confronting my own demons, coming face-to-face with my pet monsters.
 And that is unnerving.
 It exposes to me my subtle neuroses—my prejudices, my arrogance, my righteousness, my narrow-mindedness, my angst, my aggression—there’s so much about me that my ego camouflages under the guise of being busy, good and right.
 When I am living unmindfully, I push these aspects under the carpet of my mind, as if they don’t exist.

 In being mindful, the façade of being better than others falls away and you realise that, at the core, we’re all the same.
 You notice that we are all ridden, to a greater or lesser extent, by human frailties of guilt, fear, envy, complexes, prejudices, insecurity and intolerance.
 And underneath the shell of our egos, we all have same needs and wants—to love and be loved, to feel joy, to express kindness, to know the self and to be at peace.